Home » Arkansas Wood Suppliers — 45 Dealers & Sawmills

 Frequently Asked Questions

-Where can I find Arkansas black walnut for my furniture project?
+Where can I find Arkansas black walnut lumber?

-What should I expect to pay for hardwood lumber in Arkansas?
+What are typical hardwood lumber prices in Arkansas?

-Arkansas hardwood lumber prices typically range from $3-8 per board foot for common species like oak and hickory, with premium species like walnut and cherry running $10-20 per board foot.
-Arkansas sawmills often offer competitive pricing due to local sourcing and lower transportation costs.
+Arkansas hardwood lumber typically ranges from $3-6 per board foot for common species like oak and ash, while premium species like walnut can range $8-15 per board foot.
+Prices vary based on grade, thickness, and whether lumber is kiln-dried or air-dried.

-Why are there so many sawmills in Arkansas compared to other wood supplier types?
+Why are there so many sawmills in Arkansas?

 Is Your Arkansas Business Listed?

-Are you an Arkansas wood supplier looking to reach more customers throughout the Natural State?
-Claim your free listing today or add your business to connect with woodworkers, contractors, and builders across Arkansas.
+Are you an Arkansas wood supplier looking to connect with more customers?
+Claim your free listing today to showcase your products and services to woodworkers throughout the Natural State.